 Arabica tastes sweeter.
 Arabica coffee has sweeter flavor notes (like chocolate, caramel, berries, and nuts) than robusta does.

 It’s also good to remember that fresh coffee makes a difference.
 So we’re talking about freshly roasted, freshly ground arabica coffee.

-It may be a little more expensive to buy freshly roasted whole bean coffee.
-And you will need to grind it yourself, but trust me it’s worth it.
-Especially if you’re trying to cut out sugar for health reasons.
+It may be a little more expensive to buy freshly roasted whole-bean coffee.
+You will need to grind it yourself, but trust me it’s worth it especially if you’re trying to cut out sugar for health reasons.

 2. Use Medium Roast for Sweeter Coffee

 It’s best to go with a light to medium roast if you want a sweeter flavor from your coffee because it’s easier to avoid bitter results.

 Often the darker the roast the more bitter the coffee can taste, especially if it’s not high-quality, freshly roasted coffee.
 And if it’s over-extracted while brewing.

 There can be a fine line between a dark roast and a burnt roast.
 If the roaster knows their stuff it’s all good, but if they don’t… oops, yuck!

 I do enjoy a rich tasting dark roast once in a while, but I need to add something sweet like maple syrup.

 I usually prefer a medium roast because I still want that full roasty flavor in my cup but don’t want to add anything sweet.
 The Z-Wrangler by Kicking Horse Coffee (pictured above) is one of my favorites.